Unsure which metrics your B2B organization needs to keep an eye on? In this guide, experts from 42 B2B companies share the KPIs they track.

-You’ve got a list of KPIs you’re wanting to track, and the metrics that will help you do it.
+You’ve got a list of KPIs you want to track and the metrics that will help you do it.
 Here’s how our experts manage that process:

 “[Human Marketing] looks at metrics and KPIs.
 We define KPIs as the main goal of what we are trying to achieve,” says Nicole Suther.

 “Each channel has it’s own KPI.
 Whereas metrics are what influence the KPIs.
 We look at goal metrics and adjust our strategies in order to improve these metrics and meet our KPIs.”

 Suther continues: “A good example is that we have ROI KPIs for some channels, such as SMS.
 However, we look at engagement metrics and revenue metrics to make adjustments to our strategies to hit our key metrics and hit our overall KPIs.”